 The current owner of the property E/S Properties wanted to keep as much of the historic charm of the house as possible and used a lot of reclaimed items in the renovation process.
 They install old barn beams in the kitchen and used re-claimed barn siding on the walls in the kitchen.
 They re-purposed an old barn door on rails for the entry to the master bath.

-BEST Plumbing’s contribution was re-conditioning an old style toilet with wall hung tank, installing an antique cast iron pedestal lavatory and re-building the old porcelain two handle faucet for the pedestal lavatory.
-Below are a few pictures of the finished project.
+BEST Plumbing’s contribution was re-conditioning an old-style toilet with wall hung tank, installing an antique cast iron pedestal lavatory and re-building the old porcelain two handle faucet for the pedestal lavatory.